-Whether you’re studying or at school – you rarely get past an essay during an academic career.
+Whether you’re studying or at school – you rarely get past an essay during an academic career and buy essays online for college.
 Although you have a lot of freedom with this type of text, there is a lot to consider for a successful essay.
 We’ll tell you how to find your topic, what elements to include, and what stylistic devices you can use to reinforce your arguments.

 The essay – a text species with many freedoms